 Key Stage 3

-We run a two-year condensed Key Stage 3 course with an exciting new curriculum, which offers a variety of texts, activities and outcomes.
-Therefore, by the end of Year 8, all students will have completed their first stage of secondary English studies.
+We run a three-year Key Stage 3 course with an exciting new curriculum, which offers a variety of texts, activities and outcomes.
+Therefore, by the end of Year 9, all students will have completed their first stage of secondary English studies with links to the GCSE syllabus and the assessment objectives they will need to be familiar with in KS4.

-Over the two years, we teach a range of units: novels, poetry, drama, Shakespeare, media, factual, persuasive and creative texts, and myths and legends.
-The outcomes of these units will mean that students complete their first two years having produced: literature analysis, role-play, speeches, film reviews, creative writing and writing for a variety of other purposes.
+Over the three years, we teach a range of units: novels, poetry, drama, Shakespeare, media, factual, persuasive and creative texts, and myths and legends.
+The outcomes of these units will mean that students complete their first three years having produced: literature analysis, role-play, speeches, film reviews, creative writing and writing for a variety of other purposes.

 In order to provide some students needing extra support in the transition from Key Stage 2 to Key Stage 3, we provide a reciprocal reading programme, an EAL support programme, a reading buddies programme and intervention programmes.